DALLAS-FORT WORTH

 BOB SCHIEFFER, CBS news correspondent & former WBAP-TV anchor: Click here

 As part of the RUSS BLOXOM section, read about BOB SCHIEFFER's earliest days in broadcasting as a news reporter and anchor for local KXOL-AM and WBAP-TV.
-RUSS BLOXOM recalls some tense moments when BOB was caught at the wrong place at the wrong time--in a secured area of the Dallas Police Station escorting the mother of accused JFK assassin LEE HARVEY OSWALD.
+RUSS BLOXOM recalls some tense moments when BOB was caught at the wrong place at the wrong time--in a secured area of the Dallas Police Station, escorting the mother of accused JFK assassin LEE HARVEY OSWALD!

 HAROLD TAFT, "The World's Greatest Weatherman": Click here

-As part of the RUSS BLOXOM section, a tribute to the late HAROLD TAFT includes a brief history of his 42-year tenure at WBAP/KXAS-TV, and some choice remembrances of the respected weathercaster.
+As part of the RUSS BLOXOM section, a tribute to the late HAROLD TAFT includes a brief history of his 42-year tenure at WBAP-AM/TV/KXAS-TV, and some choice remembrances of the respected weathercaster.
 Find out how HAROLD was given the title of "World's Greatest Weatherman."

 Newsgroups, quick links to other pertinent DFW radio history sites: